yerinsmgmt/markdowns/send.md

 # 18. IT & Cybersecurity

-> **In plain words.** Small companies rarely have an IT department and all have devices, passwords and people clicking links.
-This is also where the rules for using AI safely with company information live.
+> **In plain words.** Most small companies have no IT department, but every one of them has laptops, passwords and staff clicking links they should not.
+This covers the everyday fixes, and it is also where we write down what staff may and may not put into a public AI tool.

 ## Where time usually disappears